Kai6662/Transcriptome-Explorer/README.md

 Rscript Transcriptome-Explorer.R -c NormCounts.xlsx -f samplefile.xlsx -b no  -g "condition,KO,WT" -D  "~ age + condition" -P png -F 0.2 -q 0.6 -T 10 -d norm
 ```

+## Input Files

+There are three input files:

+1. `samplefile.xlsx`: This file is **required**.
+It should contain the sample information.

+2. `NormCounts.xlsx`: This file is **required**.
+It should contain the counts matrix.

+3. `background.xlsx`: This file is optional.
+You can provide this file according to your needs.
+It should contain the background gene list.

+All input files should be in .xlsx format.

+The `samplefile.xlsx` and `NormCounts.xlsx` files should contain columns named "ID" and "geneid".
+The "ID" column should contain Ensembl IDs, and the "geneid" column should contain gene symbols.
+Aside from "ID" and "geneid", the names of other columns can be customized according to your needs.

+Please refer to the files in the `example` directory for examples of the input files.

 ## Output Files Description

 1. `upregulated_genes.csv`: A CSV file containing a list of genes that are significantly upregulated under the conditions of your experiment.